manujjoshi/Web-scraping-Project/README.md

-# This Project contains-
+# This Project contains the following things-
-1. Created scraping processor to extract the data
+1. Scraping processor to extract the data
-2. Saved the data in .csv files
+2. Scrapped data in .csv files
-3. Performed the EDA to find insights
+3. EDA to find insights
-4. Delivered the presentation
+4. Presentation of the same